datstartup/ubuntuopenbox/_posts/2020-08-14-bash-alias.md

 alias command_shortcut_word='Bash command go here'
 ```

-A very simple rule is that the shortcut word need to be "weird" and meaningful (to be easier to remmeber).
-It has to be "weird" so that there has not been any command with that word in the system (at the momemnt and in the future).
+A very simple rule is that the shortcut word needs to be "weird" and “meaningful”.
+It has to be "weird" so that there has not been any command with that word in the system (at the moment and in the future) and it has to be meaningful for easier to remember.

 * Step 3: Update Bash environment by the command `source ~/.bashrc`.